 - Sire-Dam -

-It was a case of so close, yet so far for Lord Glitters in the Queen Anne Stakes at Royal Ascot when having his first run in a QIPCO British Champions Series race.
+It had been a case of so close, yet so far for Lord Glitters in the 2018 Queen Anne Stakes.

-A return to Ascot before the year is out seems certain.
-He produced a remarkable late thrust to win the Balmoral Handicap on QIPCO British Champions Day at the Berkshire venue in October, having gone into many notebooks when runner-up at the course on his previous start.
+He had produced a remarkable late thrust to win on Champions Day the previous autumn, having gone into many notebooks when runner-up at the course on his previous start.

 He was also third in the 2018 Qatar Sussex Stakes at Goodwood, plus won the Group 3 Sky Bet And Symphony Group Strensall Stakes at York.
 Lord Glitters was also an excellent third to Japanese star Almond Eye in the Dubai Turf in 2019.

 Lord Glitters failed to get his head in front in 2020 but shaped as if retaining plenty of ability on several occasions and 2021 began with a bang for him when he came from last to first to win the Group 2 Singspiel Stakes at Meydan in Dubai.